 Regulations and Definitions

-- A "position" is a group of duties, responsibilities and working conditions requiring the service of one person for the hours per week specified.
+- Position: a group of duties, responsibilities and working conditions requiring the service of one person for the hours per week specified.

-- A "classification" is a group of positions sufficiently similar in content of duties and responsibilities that the same title and pay grade is assigned to each position.
+- Classification: a group of positions similar in content of duties and responsibilities that the same title and pay grade is assigned to each position.

-- To "classify" is the assignment of a position to a classification.
+- Classify: the assignment of a position to a classification.

-- To "reclassify" is the reassignment of an existing position to another classification.
+- Reclassify: the reassignment of an existing position to another classification.